New procedure can get the travel bug out of your blood

 - You feel more comfortable eating off an airline tray-table than from your own dining room table.

-Travelectomies are coordinated through and performed by certified members of the National Institute of Cosmetic Engineers And Somatic Surgeons on a first-come first-served basis at one of their spa locations.
+Travelectomies are coordinated through and performed by certified members of the National Institute of Cosmetic Engineers And Somatic Surgeons (NICEASS) on a first-come first-served basis at one of their spa locations.